 - Early models don’t have the same safety standards as modern minivans

-Another issue that plagued the L300’s was their slow, and trouble-prone 2.5L diesel engines.
-We all know diesels to be more robust and reliable than their gasoline counterparts.
+Another issue that plagued the L300s was their slow, and trouble-prone, 2.5L diesel engines.
+We all know diesel to be more robust and reliable than their gasoline counterparts.
 This unfortunately was not the case with the Delica’s 4D56 four-cylinder turbodiesel as it caused exhaust gas temperatures to rise to a level where it started cracking head gaskets.
-To make matters worse, the 4D56 is an interference engine, which means that if the timing belt snaps, the pistons and valves would meet in the most unfavorable of circumstances, thus destroying the engine.
+To make matters worse, the 4D56 is an interference engine, which means that if the timing belt snaps, the pistons and valves would meet in the most unfavourable of circumstances, thus destroying the engine.

 Other issues that were reported, but not that common, were turbo failure and balance shaft belt failure.
 Most small diesel engines have a balance shaft to take away some of the vibrations from the unbalanced engine.
 If the belt that drives this balance shaft lets go, it can also cause significant damage to other parts of the engine.

 Now, we are not trying to scare you off from buying your dream minivan; we are simply informing you of the common issues that are associated with these models so that when it comes time to purchase one, you know what to look for.

 Due to the fact that Mitsubishi has been producing the Delica for over 50 years, prices can vary quite a bit.
 Of course, options, current state, and mileage play a very important role in the price.
 It seems like the 90s Delicas have developed a cult following here in North America, and some can be bought starting at just over $5,000, while a prime example can set you back as much as $25,000.